Grace Kelly: 1951–1953: Early films and breakthrough

 Kelly was performing at Colorado's Elitch Theatre when producer Stanley Kramer offered her a role co-starring opposite Cooper in Fred Zinnemann's High Noon (1952), a Western filmed in Columbia, California.
 She accepted the role, and the film was shot in the late summer and early fall of 1951 over a 28-day shooting schedule in hot weather conditions.
-She was cast as a "young Quaker bride to Gary Cooper's stoic Marshall", and wore a "suitably demure vaguely Victorian dress".
+She was cast as a "young Quaker bride to Gary Cooper's stoic marshal", and wore a "suitably demure vaguely Victorian dress".
 High Noon garnered four Academy Awards, and has since been ranked by some reviewers among the best films of all time.

 Biographer H. Haughland stated: "Miss Kelly's acting did not excite the critics, or live up to her own expectations."
 Some critics scoffed at the conclusion of the film in which Cooper's character has to be saved by Kelly's.
 One critic argued that her pacifist character, killing a man who is about to shoot her husband, was cold and abstract.
-Alfred Hitchcock described her performance as "rather mousy", and stated that it lacked animation.
+Alfred Hitchcock described her performance as "rather mousey", and stated that it lacked animation.
 He said that it was only in her later films that she "really blossomed" and showed her quality.